pfsense/docs/source/releases/2-4-4-p1-new-features-and-changes.rst

 * Fixed boot-time handling of IPsec VTI static routes `#9116 <https://redmine.pfsense.org/issues/9116>`__
 * Fixed IKEv2 EAP Identity/Client ID matching so that it is strictly performed, to avoid users getting incorrect per-user settings `#9055 <https://redmine.pfsense.org/issues/9055>`__
 * Fixed handling of RADIUS server names containing a ``.`` in the IPsec configuration with strongSwan 5.7.1 `#9106 <https://redmine.pfsense.org/issues/9106>`__
+* Updated AWS IPsec wizard to use EC2 instance profiles and security groups, and switched the wizard from OpenBGPD to FRR

 Interfaces/VIPs
 ---------------